wp-plugins/subiz-live-chat/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A live chat widget integrated in Wordpress website to turn your boring website into a real store with direct support for visitors!
+A on-site live chat widget integrated in Wordpress website to turn your boring website into a real store with direct support for visitors!

 == Description ==